LassoSoft/LassoGuide/lasso_guide_source/server/datasource-setup.rst

-   Replace "Username" and "Password" with the username and password values you wish for the user to have, and replace "Hostname" with the IP address or domain name that Lasso 9 will be connecting from.
+   Replace "Username" and "Password" with the username and password values you wish for the user to have, and replace "Hostname" with the IP address or domain name that Lasso Server will be connecting from.

-Now there is a user with all permissions that can communicate with MySQL from the machine Lasso 9 is running on.
+Now there is a user with all permissions that can communicate with MySQL from the machine Lasso Server is running on.
 This user can now be used when configuring the MySQL host in the "Datasources" section of Lasso Server Admin.

 .. important::
-   You may, of course, wish to tighten security and restrict the user Lasso 9 uses.
-It is possible to assign limited privileges to the user Lasso 9 uses one at a time by replacing "ALL" in the "GRANT" statement with an individual permission (e.g. INSERT, SELECT, DELETE), and replacing "\*.\*" with a specific database or database.table name.
-This will restrict the functionality of Lasso 9 to the privileges that are assigned to it.
-For example, giving Lasso 9 only the "SELECT" privilege will allow a MySQL database to be searched using Lasso, but records cannot be added, updated, or deleted using Lasso.
+   You may, of course, wish to tighten security and restrict the user Lasso Server uses.
+It is possible to assign limited privileges to the user Lasso Server uses one at a time by replacing "ALL" in the "GRANT" statement with an individual permission (e.g. INSERT, SELECT, DELETE), and replacing "\*.\*" with a specific database or database.table name.
+This will restrict the functionality of Lasso Server to the privileges that are assigned to it.
+For example, giving Lasso Server only the "SELECT" privilege will allow a MySQL database to be searched using Lasso, but records cannot be added, updated, or deleted using Lasso.